nick8325/remarkable-fs/README.rst

 ``remarkable-fs`` or unplug the USB cable.
 If for some reason it doesn't, you can force your reMarkable to restart by holding down the power button for five seconds, letting go, and then pressing the power button for another second.

+If you don't want to have to type in the root password every time you run ``remarkable-fs``, follow the instructions on passwordless login from the ``reMarkable wiki``_.